aws-samples/genai-quickstart-pocs/amazon-bedrock-csv-chatbot-poc/README.md

 streamlit run app.py
 ```

-As soon as the application is up and running in your browser of choice you can begin uploading PDF documents and generating summaries.
+As soon as the application is up and running in your browser of choice you can begin uploading CSV documents and asking questions.